 Try out products without fear

 Having an online store is cheaper than ever.
 The challenge is not having a store but to turn it into a real business.
 Jumpseller, for example, allows you to create your store with a shopping cart for free with a single click.
 This is no longer a barrier to start.
 The next step is to test your initial hypothesis on what products to sell and find out what’s the initial response.
 If the response is good, you’re already on your way.
 If, on the contrary, people are not buying your products, ask them why, and what, they would buy online.
 The answers will surprise you.
 Trying out an e-commerce is free, use it!

 Having a large inventory is not a necessity

 Many believe that having a large stock of products is necessary to be able to sell on the internet.
 There are, in fact, many ways to avoid large initial costs.
 Let’s look at Amazon again.
 Before having stock, they would go and get the books in person at the bookstores as soon as an order would arrive.
 They would carry them back to their offices, pack them and ship them to the final recipient.
 Most times they wouldn’t gain any money and would even lose some.
-The important thing at the beginning wasn’t getting a lot of margin but to verify that people would buy products online.
+The important thing at the beginning wasn’t getting a lot of margins but to verify that people would buy products online.
 Once the model was no longer sustainable, Amazon started doing business directly with publishers and having its own stock.
 Simple, isn’t it?
-It isn’t always necessary to have an inventory of your own to starting out.
+It isn’t always necessary to have an inventory of your own to start out.
 Think about how you can start with someone else’s stock.